civictechdc/code-of-conduct/CodeofConduct.md

 ### Making a Report

-If you are unable to resolve the issue, or are uncomfortable doing so, you should contact a Captain, either in person or electronically.
+If you are unable to resolve the issue, or are uncomfortable doing so, you should contact a Organizer, either in person or electronically.
 You can email us at **[team@civictechdc.org](mailto:team@civictechdc.org)**, which goes to all of the leadership team.
-Contact information for each Captain is listed on our About page; please note that electronic reports may not be seen immediately during an event.
-Captains agree to keep information shared in association with a Code of Conduct violation private, and may reveal it only with the approval of the affected person(s).
+Contact information for each Organizer is listed on our About page; please note that electronic reports may not be seen immediately during an event.
+Organizers agree to keep information shared in association with a Code of Conduct violation private, and may reveal it only with the approval of the affected person(s).

 Alternatively, you may submit issues **anonymously** using our feedback form: [https://forms.gle/xNkayfBVMJj8dt1X8](https://forms.gle/xNkayfBVMJj8dt1X8)